kennedywee/justdoit/README.md

 # justdoit

-A terminal user interface (TUI) todo list manager built with Go and Bubble Tea.
+A simple and keyboard-driven terminal user interface (TUI) todo list manager.
+Built with Go and Bubble Tea.

 ## Features